Slick9000/natsuka/README.md

 ## future goals
 • add album art to tracks (requires rewrite of downloading, to use ffmpeg to download and convert file to mp3 rather than writing raw data stream to file)

-• add script to automatically install missing required packages (aiohttp and mutagen at the moment)

 <br/>

 ## known issues: